Pioneer-Valley-Housing-Coop/docs/one-pager.md

 **Safe and Pleasant:** We aim to support community and resident wellbeing through balancing independence and interdependence.
 * *Community*
   * Multiple private homes clustered around common spaces with shared resources
-  * Engaged locally through public access spaces and events
+  * Public access spaces and events
   * Room for creative projects and businesses
 * *Residents*
   * Flexibility of renting
   * Groundedness of traditional homeownership
-  * Social life of cohousing/college
+  * Social life of cohousing or college

 **Equitable:** We aim to be democratic, affordable and just by structuring as a group equity housing co-op.
 * *Democratic*